alex-patterson-webdev/doctrine-query-filter/README.md

 Such a request could look like this

-    GET /api/v1/customers?forename=Fred&surname=Smith&age_min=18&age_max=65`
+    GET /api/v1/customers?forename=Fred&surname=Smith&age_min=18&age_max=65

-When using the Doctrine ORM query builder to handle the API's request we must resolve these query parameters and manually to construct a query.
+When using the Doctrine ORM query builder to handle the API's request we must resolve these query parameters manually to construct a query.

     $queryBuilder->where(